 This section explains how and when it may be appropriate to make a complaint, and gives tips on what to say.
 It covers complaints about all types of landlords, lenders, freeholders, solicitors and agents.

-Outlines how complaints procedures usually work and gives tips on what to say.
+There are steps to follow with most complaints procedures.
+See how complaints procedures usually work and tips on what to say to complain effectively.

 How to complain if you are not satisfied with the services you have received from your local council.
 Includes complaints by council tenants.

 A complaint about a housing association should be made using the housing association’s formal complaints procedure.

 Complaints about private landlords can be made in a number of ways.
 Use our information to see how you can make a complaint about a private landlord.

 You can use a mortgage lender's own complaints procedure to complain about them.
 But if you're still dissatisfied, the Financial Ombudsman may help

 Flat owners and other leaseholders can complaint direct to their freeholder, contact the environmental health officer or use their legal rights.

 Explains the different ways in which you may be able to make a complaint about a solicitor or licensed conveyancer.

 Explains how to complain to the Trading Standards Officer or the Office of Fair Trading.